What That Sound Means for Central Coast Homeowners

 DIY Fixes That Are Safe for Homeowners

 Some noise issues are simple.
 And you can handle them if you’re careful.
+Things you can do include lubricate moving parts, tighten loose hardware, clean tracks and check for visible wear.

 Garage door springs are under extreme tension.
 Even experienced DIYers get injured trying to adjust them.